arduino/docs-content/content/hardware/08.edu/carriers/braccio-carrier/datasheet/datasheet.md

 # Contents
 ## The Board
-The custom-made Arduino® Braccio Carrier provides a wide range of connectivity capabilities to the Arduino® Educational boards.
-For easy to learn and play around prototyping robotic and smart automation projects in and out of classrooms, Arduino® Braccio Carrier features interfaces for display, servo motors and joystick.
-Along with high-speed RS-485/422 and RS-232 serial communication, the carrier board offers huge support for several accessories through the IO headers.
+The custom-made Braccio Carrier provides a wide range of connectivity capabilities to the Arduino educational boards.
+For easy to learn and play around prototyping robotic and smart automation projects in and out of classrooms, Braccio Carrier features interfaces for display, servo motors and joystick.
+Along with high-speed RS-485/422 and RS-232 serial communication, the carrier offers huge support for several accessories through the IO headers.
 In situations of long-range operations, RS-485 can support several devices on the same bus in a noisy environment.
-The board has robust electrostatic discharge protection circuitry to keep the components safe.
+The carrier has robust electrostatic discharge protection circuitry to keep the components safe.

 ### Application Examples
-- **Smart Automation**: The industry-standard RS-232 and RS-485/422 serial communication support for Arduino® Braccio Carrier has made it possible to implement smart automation IoT projects for a wide range of projects.
-The low-power carrier board enables students to take advantage of the onboard connectors and play with the Arduino® hardware for the enhanced learning experience
+- **Smart Automation**: The industry-standard RS-232 and RS-485/422 serial communication support for Braccio Carrier has made it possible to implement smart automation IoT projects for a wide range of projects.
+The low-power carrier board enables students to take advantage of the onboard connectors and play with the Arduino hardware for the enhanced learning experience.
 - **Robotic Arm**: Through servo motor connector supporting up to a total of 6 motors has given a chance to demonstrate robotic application including RC Car.
 Some of the most interesting robotic applications with faster prototyping come from the student community for various problem statements.
-- **Gaming**: Thanks to the Mini Joystick connector provided on the Arduino® Braccio Carrier carrier board which facilitates the implementation of LCD gaming options.
-Interfacing Mini Joystick with the carrier board integrated with a powerful Arduino® board can deliver some really exciting projects.
+- **Gaming**: Thanks to the Mini Joystick connector provided on the Braccio Carrier carrier board which facilitates the implementation of LCD gaming options.
+Interfacing Mini Joystick with the carrier board integrated with a powerful Arduino board can deliver some really exciting projects.

 ### Related Products
-- Arduino® Nano RP2040 Connect.
+- Arduino Nano RP2040 Connect

 ## Technical Specification Overview
-Following information outlines the technical overview of the Arduino® Braccio Carrier.
+Following information outlines the technical overview of the Braccio Carrier.

 ### Peripherals
 - **JAX133T-IF05**